zmke/TOC-Project-2017/README.md

 # TOC Project 2017

-Template Code for TOC Project 2017
+* A telegram bot based on a finite state machine

-A telegram bot based on a finite state machine
+* Help people to stretch their muscle

 ## Setup